Historic Centre of Naples: The great buildings of the Bourbon period

-With the passage from the Spanish viceroyalty to the Bourbon kingdom, there is the definitive cultural leap in the city, which became the extreme destination of the European Grand Tour.
+With the passage from the Spanish viceroyalty to the Bourbon kingdom, there was the definitive cultural leap in the city, which became the extreme destination of the European Grand Tour.

-Naples matures its own enlightenment conscience confirming itself as great European capital.
+Naples developed its own enlightenment conscience confirming itself as great European capital.
 Within just twenty years (from 1730 to 1750) impressive buildings were born, symbol of the cultural level reached: the reggia di Capodimonte, the real Albergo dei Poveri and the Teatro di San Carlo.

-With the advent of the neoclassicism of the early nineteenth century (and also of the eclecticism of the end of the century), the historical center is also extended to the area of Posillipo and Vomero, exploiting these "new" spaces characterized by landscapes of particular beauty and by a large surrounding natural space.
+With the advent of the neoclassicism of the early nineteenth century (and also of the eclecticism of the end of the century), the historical center was also extended to the area of Posillipo and Vomero, exploiting these "new" spaces characterized by landscapes of particular beauty and by a large surrounding natural space.
 Thus the Villa Floridiana, Villa Rosebery and many other important Neapolitan villas are born.